 - Microfiber cloths.
 They do not scratch varnishes and are reusable after disinfection or washing (> 30 min, > 60°C, with a detergent product). - Dry polishing cloths or wipes.
-Reusable after disinfection or washing (> 30 min, > 60°C, with a detergent) - $\bullet$ Pre-moistened wipes.
-Ensure that they meet standard EN 14476 $^{\circ}$ , are not abrasive, and use them according to the protocol on the label. - Avoid paper towels with cellulose, which can scratch the surfaces.
+Reusable after disinfection or washing (> 30 min, > 60°C, with a detergent) - \bullet Pre-moistened wipes.
+Ensure that they meet standard EN 14476 $^{\circ}$ and that they contain one of the active ingredients cited as effective in the previous section, that they are not abrasive as well, and use them according to the protocol on the label. - Avoid paper towels with cellulose, which can scratch the surfaces.